open-cartography/.github/visual-semantics/speaker-notes.md

 This Brain network visualization is from the Connectome, 2019 from barabasi lab.
 Where it lands in fields of ART and defined as data sculpture.

+No worries, I will not jump into what is art from here 😊

 ## 4.3 Models versus Real-time Architectures

 Fundamentally, models exist even you switch off the system.
 Where real-time architecture views exist in a timeframe where telemetry data is available.
 Real-time architectures depend on spatiotemporal data.
 Where spatial refers to space and temporal refers to time.
 Waze(acquired by Google) crowd-sourced traffic data from its users to construct traffic and map data like new roads appearing.
 The dialect between software modelling and telemetry-derived data is very similar in that sense.